World Model

 Entities rarely arrive with every attribute an operator, connector, or agent would want to track on them.
 A practice might want to record a patient's preferred language, a risk tier, a preferred communication channel, a consent flag, or a dozen other workspace-specific fields that no FHIR resource or predefined schema covers.
 Enrichment is how those attributes are attached to an entity without giving up the confidence model that makes the rest of the world model trustworthy.

 Enrichment is not a schema extension or a bag of extra columns.
-Each enrichment value is a per-key event, written through the same path as every other world model event, carrying the same provenance fields (source, source system, confidence, effective time) and participating in the same supersedes chain.
-A patient's preferred language set by a human operator, set by a CRM sync, and extracted from a call transcript all coexist as separate events - the projection picks the current winner by confidence class, with recency as the tiebreaker, exactly like any other conflicting fact in the world model.
+Each enrichment value is a per-key event, written through the same path as other world-model events, carrying provenance fields such as source, source system, confidence, and effective time.
+A patient's preferred language from a human operator, a configured data import, and a call transcript can coexist as separate events; the projection selects the current value by confidence class and then recency within a class.

 ### Registry-Governed Keys